Convergence of spherical averages for actions of Fuchsian Groups: The Markov coding

 The Markov coding defined above has the following property: the Markov chain with time reversed, that is, the Markov chain with the matrix $\Pi^T$, is the same as the initial one with the states renamed.
-Namely, define the following involution $\iota\colon \Xi\to\Xi$, which can be informally described as the one swapping the past and the future domains for the state:
+This is possible precisely because the thickened path between domains $\B$ and $\A$ is exactly the thickened path from $\A$ to $\B$ read in the opposite direction.
+Thus we obtain an involution which inverts arrangements and states; informally it swaps the past and the future domains for each state.
+Precisely, we define the involution $\iota\colon \Xi\to\Xi$ by:

 \begin{prop} The involution $\iota$ maps the topological Markov chain with the adjacency matrix $\Pi$ to the same chain with reversed time, that is, $\Pi_{\iota(j)\iota(k)}=\Pi_{kj}$.
 Also, $\iota(\Xi_S)=\Xi_F$ and vice versa. \end{prop}